 Modern detergents allow you to use cold water more than ever before.
 80 to 85 percent of the energy used in washing clothes is from heating the water.

-- Install high efficiency shower heads and aerators
+- Install high efficiency showerheads and aerators that are rated WaterSense and meets EPA criteria

 Save up to 50 percent on hot water use.
 There are different types of high efficiency shower heads and aerators for faucets.
 They all reduce water usage without being noticeable.